Michael-Moulana/NQueens-Genetic-Algorithm/README.md

 One of the key strengths of this program is its customizability.
 You can adjust various parameters such as population size, mutation rate, selective pressure, and crossover methods.
 Experimenting with these parameters can lead to improved results and tailored solutions for your N-Queens problem.

 ## Contributing
 We welcome contributions to enhance and expand this project.
-If you have ideas for improvements or features, please review our CONTRIBUTING guidelines and feel free to submit pull requests.
+If you have ideas for improvements or features, feel free to submit pull requests.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE.md file for more details.